-Digital marketing is more important today than it’s ever been.
-Consumers are increasingly using their mobile devices and other digital channels to consume content.
-For financial digital marketing professionals, creating a tech-forward digital strategy with data integration will transform how companies attract and sell to customers.
+Digital marketing for financial services is more important today than it’s ever been for banking institutions.
+Consumers are increasing their consumption of content across several digital channels.
+A tech-forward digital marketing strategy for banks with data integration will transform how companies attract and sell to customers.

 Here Are 8 Digital Marketing For Banks Trends To Note:

 1. Content Marketing

 One way to stand out from your competition is by creating a strong content marketing presence.
-Content marketing is central to any digital marketing strategy because it presents opportunities to grow relationships and build trust with customers.
+Content marketing is central to any digital marketing strategy for banks because it presents opportunities to grow relationships and build trust with customers.
 Content marketing can consist of blogs, case studies, print media, videos and various other forms of media.

 Chatbots are becoming mainstream for companies ranging from e-commerce to therapy services.
 Financial services companies who want to grow relationships with their customers (especially younger generations), can benefit from chatbots.
 A chatbot will answer common questions, allow customers to pay bills, and report activity.
 Millennial and Generation Z consumers consider AI chatbots convenient and an easy way to build trust with the services they use.

 3. New Marketing Roles

-New digital talent is necessary to achieve a successful financial digital marketing strategy.
+New digital talent is necessary to achieve a successful digital marketing strategy for financial services.
 Financial organizations can develop a large advantage over their competitors by embracing new, talented individuals to take on digital campaigns.
 These individuals have talents that bridge data-driven technology and digital marketing.
 Common job titles include “Chief Analytics Officer” and “Digital Project Manager.”